Victoria Goldfarb, JD, MS, LMFT

 - I'll provide you with a written summary of your Mediation Session and a "to do list" of tasks you must complete, and information you must gather, before the next mediation session.

-- I'll prepare your Marital Settlement Agreement and then you'll each have your own attorney review it.
+- I'll prepare your Marital Settlement Agreement or Stipulation for Judgment of Dissolution and then you'll each have your own attorney review it.

 - I can provide you with referrals to mediation-friendly attorneys for this purpose.

-- Then you'll be ready to file your court documents:
+- Then you'll be ready to file your final court documents:

 - I can help you prepare the final drafts of your court documents for filing, or you can hire someone else to do this for you.